danielledonnelly/lock-in-bot/README.md

 # GitHub Lock-in Bot

 A Discord bot that keeps you accountable for daily GitHub commits by timing you out in Discord if you haven't committed today.
-The bot checks your GitHub activity every 30 seconds and:
+The bot checks your GitHub activity every 5 minutes and:
 - Mutes you from a specific server for 1 hour if you haven't committed today
 - Unmutes you as soon as you make a commit